arcana-network/demo-app-template/README.md

 You can use this template to build a [Sample Demo App](https://github.com/arcana-network/demo-app)-like application and learn how to enable user onboarding and data privacy features in dApp.

-Refer to the [Arcana Network documentation](https://docs.arcana.network/docs/starter-app) for step by step instructions on how to use this template and integrate with Arcana Auth and Storage SDKs for enabling user onboarding and data privacy features.
+Refer to the [Arcana Network documentation](https://docs.arcana.network/docs/starter-app) for step-by-step instructions on how to use this template and integrate it with Arcana Auth and Storage SDKs for enabling user onboarding and data privacy features.

 ## 💡 Support